manjumugali/Terraform-plan/README.md

    terraform output kubeconfig > ~/.kube/config

 Main commands:
-  1.init ->          Prepare your working directory for other commands 2.validate      Check whether the configuration is valid 3.plan          Show changes required by the current configuration 4.apply         Create or update infrastructure 5.destroy       Destroy previously-created infrastructure
+  1.init        ->   Prepare your working directory for other commands.
+  2.validate    ->   Check whether the configuration is valid.
+  3.plan        ->   Show changes required by the current configuration.
+  4.apply       ->   Create or update infrastructure.
+  5.destroy     ->   Destroy previously-created infrastructure.

 All other commands:
-  console       Try Terraform expressions at an interactive command prompt fmt           Reformat your configuration in the standard style force-unlock  Release a stuck lock on the current workspace get           Install or upgrade remote Terraform modules graph         Generate a Graphviz graph of the steps in an operation import        Associate existing infrastructure with a Terraform resource login         Obtain and save credentials for a remote host logout        Remove locally-stored credentials for a remote host output        Show output values from your root module providers     Show the providers required for this configuration refresh       Update the state to match remote systems show          Show the current state or a saved plan state         Advanced state management taint         Mark a resource instance as not fully functional test          Experimental support for module integration testing untaint       Remove the 'tainted' state from a resource instance version       Show the current Terraform version workspace     Workspace management
+  1.console      ->  Try Terraform expressions at an interactive command prompt.
+  2.fmt          ->  Reformat your configuration in the standard style.
+  3.force-unlock ->  Release a stuck lock on the current workspace.
+  4.get          ->  Install or upgrade remote Terraform modules.
+  5.graph        ->  Generate a Graphviz graph of the steps in an operation.
+  6.import       ->  Associate existing infrastructure with a Terraform resource.
+  7.login        ->  Obtain and save credentials for a remote host.
+  8.logout       ->  Remove locally-stored credentials for a remote host.
+  9.output       ->  Show output values from your root module.
+  10.providers   ->  Show the providers required for this configuration.
+  11.refresh     ->  Update the state to match remote systems.
+  12.show        ->  Show the current state or a saved plan.
+  13.state       ->  Advanced state management.
+  14.taint       ->  Mark a resource instance as not fully functional.
+  15.test        ->  Experimental support for module integration testing.
+  16.untaint     ->  Remove the 'tainted' state from a resource instance.
+  17.version     ->  Show the current Terraform version.
+  18.workspace   ->  Workspace management.